-Web3 and blockchain technology has opened up numerous finance opportunities, initiatives and instruments over the past decade.
+Web3 and blockchain technology have opened up numerous finance opportunities, initiatives and instruments over the past decade.
 Cryptocurrency is now a mainstream topic and adoption continues to grow across the globe – enabling people to operate outside of the traditional financial system.

-As finance use-cases in Web3 continue to evolve, there is one relatively new concept called Regenerative Finance (ReFi) that is gaining significant traction.
+As finance use cases in Web3 continue to evolve, there is one relatively new concept called Regenerative Finance (ReFi) that is gaining significant traction.
 This combines Decentralised Finance (DeFi) with positive social-economic and environmental goals – such as removing carbon dioxide from the atmosphere.

 ReFi effectively seeks to align and augment the positive aspects of DeFi in service of regenerating the planet after a century of industrialisation and unbalanced wealth distribution.

 In late 2022, the cryptocurrency market seemed to be in turmoil.
 One of the largest exchanges in the world, FTX, went bust and its owner was brought up on fraud charges.
 The media coverage of this was extensive, and doubts were raised over the volatile, turbulent nature of the cryptocurrency market.

 By extension, some have been prompted to ask – “what are the actual real-world use cases for Web3 technologies?”

 Blockchain, the underlying technology that cryptocurrencies are built on, is recognised as having a plethora of use cases, from automotive manufacturing to supply chain, luxury goods to gaming and beyond.
 This is in part because, across all industries, it excels at aligning incentives to clear and measurable goals.